samrustan/Traffic-Sign-CNN/writeup_template.md

 [image8]: ./examples/placeholder.png "Traffic Sign 5"

 ## Rubric Points

-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+In the following headings, the [rubric points](https://review.udacity.com/#!/rubrics/481/view) will be addressed at each point in my implementation.

 ---
 ### Github link